Ron's Wine oil painting by Pam Ingalls

 Vashon artist Pam Ingalls walked by the winery one day, noticed the warm light on a display of wine bottles and asked to take a photo.
 Sometime later she arrived with this wonderful painting she named Ron's Wine.

 About Vashon Winery

-Celebrating 25 years of winemaking on Vashon Island
+Celebrating over 25 years of winemaking on Vashon Island